rogo009/filter-listv2/readME.md

 ## all entries in the input field are converted to uppercase

 ## hides whatever a tag that does not match the entered letters in the input field

+## use querySelectorAll to grab li items within the ul